jgregory6/resources/project.md

 - Links to the site-map page and the contact/feedback page must be available from the navigation menu or from links at the bottom of the page.
 (2)

 ### Submission:
 Save all the files in project folder.
 Commit/push to GitHub.
 Create tag 'v1.0' for current release.
-Learn [tags and release](https://help.github.com/articles/working-with-tags/).
+Learn [Creating releases](https://help.github.com/en/articles/creating-releases).

 ## Project Version 2
 - **Due Sunday 11/17/2019, by 11:59 PM**